Our Corporate Social Responsibility

 As we continually strive to improve the service our clients receive, we endeavour to give them a high quality client experience at the same time as creating a friendly and supportive environment for our staff.
 This is instilled through our Client Care Bond and we believe our Client feedback speaks for itself.

-We are committed to using local suppliers as much as possible, thus supporting the local economy and also helping to reduce our carbon footprint.
+We are committed to using local suppliers as much as possible, ensuring that we support the local economy and also help to reduce our carbon footprint.
+In order to reduce the amount of paper waste we produce, we try to work electronically where possible, and when required to print, we use black and white ink on a duplex print setting.

 Tinsdills Corporate Charity

-We have supported Douglas Macmillan Hospice as our chosen charity for a number of years, more recently we have developed a stronger Corporate Partnership, achieving a bronze award for donation in 2018.
+We have supported Douglas Macmillan Hospice as our chosen charity for a number of years, more recently we have developed a stronger Corporate Partnership, achieving multiple Bronze and Silver Awards for our donations over the years.

-As our company continues to grow and expand, with our four branches covering the breadth of Stoke-on-Trent, Newcastle-Under-Lyme, Leek and Sandbach as well as their surrounding areas, it is the perfect opportunity to expand our community involvement and try to do something new.
-In 2019 Tinsdills decided to take a different approach and support various local charities throughout Staffordshire and Cheshire, instead of focusing on one.
+As our company continues to grow and expand, with our four branches covering and breadth of Stoke-on-Trent, Newcastle-under-Lyme, Leek and Sandbach as well as their surrounding areas, it is the perfect opportunity to expand our community involvement and try to do something new.

 Supporting charities/community involvement

-Tinsdills decided that for Douglas Macmillan’s ‘Bring a Pound’, we would create a balloon tombola.
-Staff were asked to donate a prize, whether it was silly, tasty or smelly, so that we could number each gift for the raffle.
-Folded up pieces of paper were then put into blown up balloons, some with a number on and some blank.
-Staff paid a donation of £1 per balloon, they then popped their chosen balloon and if there was a number on their folded paper, collected their prize.
-Tinsdills managed to raise £129.20.
+Each year, we make a big effort to take part in Douglas Macmillan’s ‘Bring a Pound’ campaign.
+In 2019, we decided that we would create a ‘balloon tombola’.
+We asked staff to donate a prize, whether it was silly, tasty or smelly and then numbered each gift for the raffle.
+Folded pieces of paper were then added into blown up balloons, some with a number on and some without!
+Staff then paid a donation of £1 and were able to choose which balloon they wanted to pop, if the piece of paper contained a number, then they won a prize.
+Not only did staff find great pleasure in bursting balloons throughout the office, we also managed to raise £129.20 in the process!

-We also wanted to support a smaller charity, that wouldn’t get as many generous donations.
-Alice is a local charity which supports vulnerable children and families within the communities of Stoke-On-Trent, to develop both independence and resilience.
-Alice’s People’s Pantry provides a three-day emergency supply of food, baby products and toiletries to local families who find themselves without the basic living essentials they desperately need.
-They are actively breaking the cycle of poverty and ensuring that the impacts hardship can bring has minimal effect on the children.
-Throughout November, Tinsdills collected non perishable items that we could donate to the charity.
+Looking to support smaller charities alongside our more established charitable partners, we took time to seek a local charity that perhaps didn’t typically receive as many generous donations as some of its larger counterparts.
+Alice Charity is a local charity which supports vulnerable children and families within Stoke-on-Trent to develop both independence and resilience.
+Alice’s Peoples Pantry provides a three-day emergency supply of food, baby products and toiletries to families who find themselves without the basic living essentials they desperately need.
+The People’s Pantry are actively breaking the cycle of poverty and ensuring that the impacts hardship can bring, has minimal effect on children.
+Inspired by their work, Tinsdills set about collecting non-perishable items throughout November 2019 that could be donated to the charity to support the People’s Pantry.